nus-cs2103-AY2021S1/tp/README.md

 Adds a zoom link to an existing module

 **Format:** `add zoom [MODULE_NAME] [ZOOM_LINK]`
+* Adds a zoom link with specified [ZOOM LINK] to the module with the specified [MODULE_NAME]

 **Example of usage:**
-add zoom cs2103T https://sample.zoom.us adds a zoom link https://sample.zoom.us for the mod cs2103T
+add zoom cs2103T https://sample.zoom.us adds a zoom link 'https://sample.zoom.us' for the mod 'cs2103T'

 ## Command Summary